lrvine/Finance/README.md

 Usage:

-python rounding.py  x  n  m
+python3 rounding.py  x  n  m

 Example:

-python rounding.py  1.645332  5  5
+python3 rounding.py  1.645332  5  5

 It will output 1.64535

 # parsestock

-Parse stock price to calculate objective price according to past and current EPS
+Parse stock price to calculate price according target dividend yield.

 This script is for Taiwan Stock Exchange.

-It uses Google finance for current EPS data.
+It uses Yahoo API for current price, and Yahoo TW finance for dividend data.

 Usage: